-Muirfield Golf Club: Scottish Course Votes To Admit Women Members
+Muirfield Golf Club: Scottish Course Votes to Admit Women Members

 One of Scotland’s last men-only institutions, Muirfield’s decision to allow women members follows similar moves by other traditional golf clubs around the world.

-Henry Fairweather, the captain of the Scottish golf club, said women would now “enjoy and benefit from the great traditions and friendly spirit of this remarkable club.”
+Henry Fairweather, the captain of the Scottish golf club, said women would now “enjoy and benefit from the great traditions and friendly spirit of this remarkable club”.
 It was a decision that Scottish first minister, Nicola Sturgeon, welcomed.
-She called the decision “the emphatic and right one.”
+She called the decision “the emphatic and right one”.

 Well done, Muirfield – decision to admit women members emphatic & the right one.
 Look forward to seeing you host the Open again in future. https://t.co/kOy9VqfdfF